dp-rho/graphicalEvidence/README.md

 # Graphical Evidence
-Rcpp package implementation for the proposed technique [1] to compute marginal likelihood in Gaussian graphical models under four different priors on the precision matirx:
+RcppArmadillo package implementation for the proposed technique [1] to compute marginal likelihood in Gaussian graphical models under four different priors on the precision matirx:

 1. Bayesian graphical lasso (BGL)